 The Center for Coaching Certification recognizes that the majority of our students are already business professionals seeking to enhance their communication and training skills.
 We dispense with beginner material and cut to the heart of the coaching process with practical, user-friendly, coach trainer-supervised sessions in live, online classes combined with a coaching practicum completed either online or face-to-face, affording us the opportunity to charge less than the majority of coach training programs while emphasizing quality instruction, and affording you the opportunity to invest wisely in your continuing education.

 The Certified Professional Coach program cost is $1695, the Certified Master Coach program is $1995, the Certified (Business, Career, Executive, Life, or Wellness) Coach Specialist programs are $1995, the Coaching Practicum class is $1895, and the ACC Mentor Coaching is $1000.
 Handouts and class materials are included.

-Because coaching remains self-regulated, the gold standard for training hours is the International Coach Federation, ICF, and they require 60 hours to become a member.
+Because coaching remains self-regulated, the gold standard for training hours is the International Coaching Federation, ICF, and they require 60 hours to become a member.
 Each coach training organization determines whether they will apply for ICF approval, what type of coaching they focus on, and how many hours of training they will offer.
 All Center for Coaching Certification programs are approved by ICF.